 Over the past six years MEG has employed proprietary eMSAGP technology to develop our Phase 1 and 2 assets.
 Where implemented, the eMSAGP process has enabled us to increase production while using less steam and reduced the steam-oil ratio by about 50% to an industry-leading range of 1.0 to 1.25.

 In 2017, we are beginning to apply eMSAGP to the remaining 75% of our assets and expect to see a further company-wide reduction in the steam that we use.
 A lower steam-oil ratio means less steam, which means a lower energy requirement and lower greenhouse gas intensity.

-Key to our greenhouse gas management is the use of cogeneration technology.
-Cogeneration is the process of simultaneously producing steam and electricity.
-In MEG’s operations, the steam is used for SAGD bitumen recovery, while the electricity is used at the plant site, with excess power sold to Alberta’s power grid.
+Cogeneration technology, the process of simultaneously producing steam and electricity, is another key to our greenhouse gas management.
+In MEG’s operations, the steam is used for SAGD bitumen recovery, while the electricity is used to power the plant site, with excess power sold to Alberta’s power grid.
 The electricity provided to the power grid has a lower carbon footprint than the provincial average, helping to reduce total greenhouse gas intensity for provincial consumers.

 MEG has invested in low NOX burners and combustion control technologies to lower NOX emissions.
 We have reduced our nitrogen oxide per barrel intensity by 20% and our sulphur dioxide per barrel intensity by 33% since 2011.

 As a gas conserving facility, we carefully manage production of natural gas that is recovered with the bitumen – more than 99% of produced natural gas is captured for re-use in steam generation.